What is a termite?

 Termites can be dangerous, yes.
 They could bite but unlike many other pests, they are not toxic.
 They’re also not known to carry diseases that can cause damage to humans.
 The biggest danger they present, however, is the damage they can cause to home furnishings and infrastructure.
 An especially difficult termite infestation can gut an entire home before the homeowners are even aware, which is not only incredibly costly but dangerous as well.

 Why do I have termites?

-Termites are drawn in by the same things that draw other wood boring insects: access to wood, especially kinds that are moist and unfinished or untreated.
+Termites are drawn in by the same things that draw other wood-boring insects: access to wood, especially kinds that are moist and unfinished or untreated.
 Leaky pipes, lack of drainage, and other moisture inducing situations attract termites.
 They also love wood that’s in contact with the foundations of your home or business so they can travel from underground burrows up and into the wood without as much difficulty.
-Sealing any foundational cracks or fissures can go a long way toward preventing their entrance into your home or business.
+Termites will consume anything that contains cellulose.
+This includes paper, materials made with cotton, drywall paper, and anything made with wood.

 How can I prevent termites?

 Termites are an especially tricky pest to prevent, but don’t worry – there are steps you can take to keep them away from and out of your home or business.